 "My rings!
 They're getting physics'd!"

-Franchise Killer: Sonic 06 was more or less the final entry into the Adventure-canon.
+Franchise Killer: The low sales and negative reception killed off the Adventure-canon.
 Future games in the series would distance themselves from the canon and be either more stand-alone, or rooted to the original Genesis-canon.

 Keep Circulating the Tapes: While used copies aren't too difficult to find, Sega pulled all new copies from store shelves in 2010, so don't expect a rerelease in any form.